-Depending on the environment HEPA filters are employed in, they will need to either be changed out or cleaned according to the manufacturers recommendations.
+Depending on the environment HEPA filters are employed in, they will need to either be changed out or cleaned according to the manufacturer's recommendations.

-In hospitals, where the filters likely contain large amounts of toxic/contaminated particles, especially in HVAC and air purifier systems, the filters will need to be removed by trained personnel with OSHA approved equipment and disposed of as medical waste.
+In hospitals, where the filters likely contain significant amounts of toxic/contaminated particles, especially in HVAC and air purifier systems, the filters will need to be removed by trained personnel with OSHA approved equipment and disposed of as medical waste.

 If you plan to implement HEPA filtration systems in your office environment, consult with a professional to determine the total cost of ownership and best-use guidelines to eliminate unnecessary waste being added back to the environment.